+And don’t rely on secondhand information about your loans or skim the latest news.
 This is simple but important.
-Ignoring your student loans can hurt your credit score and open you up to penalties and fees, which could affect your financial well-being for years to come.
+Ignoring your student loans could hurt your credit score and open you up to penalties and fees, which could affect your financial well-being for years to come.

 2. Take stock of your loans

-Student loans can be either federally or privately issued, and the interest rate you’re being charged on each loan may be different depending on when you took it out.
-For federal loans, you can visit the National Student Loan Data System to get a list of your loans, how much you owe and the monthly payments.
+Student loans can be either federally or privately issued, and the interest rate on each loan may be different depending on when you took out the loan.
+For federal loans, you can visit the National Student Loan Data System to get a list of your loans, how much you owe, and the monthly payments.
 You can also add your private loans to this list to get a complete picture of how much you need to set aside in your budget each month.